nushell-prophet/dotnu/README.md

 //
 //
 // Flags:
-//   --command_filter <string>: filter commands by their name to update examples at (default: '')
+//   --command-filter <string>: filter commands by their name to update examples at (default: '')
-//   --use_statement <string>: use statement to execute examples with (like 'use module.nu').
+//   --use-statement <string>: use statement to execute examples with (like 'use module.nu').
 //   Can be omitted to try to deduce automatically (default: '')
 //   --echo: output script to stdout instead of updating the module_path provided
 //   --no-git-check: don't check for the emptiness of the working tree